Thomas Murray

 Chief Community Officer

-Based in the United States
+United States

 I come to the teaching of data communication and community engagement from an arts background.
 I am a practitioner of documentary theatre, where live actors voice non-fiction narratives sourced directly from interviews with real people.
-We dramatize research and data in a way that becomes compelling to an audience.
+We dramatize qualitative research and data in a way that becomes compelling to an audience.

-Here at Equitech Futures, I apply my practice of performance and public dialogue toward building rich and interconnected communities of young innovators.
+Here at Equitech Futures, I apply my practice of public dialogue toward building rich and interconnected communities of young innovators.
 We build the trust necessary to take these leaps together through narrative exercises and collaborative projects.